 What is Binance Coin (BNB)?

 Binance Coin (BNB) is a cryptocurrency that can be used to trade and pay fees on the Binance cryptocurrency exchange.
-The Binance Exchange is the largest cryptocurrency exchange in the world, facilitating more than 1.4 million transactions per second.
+The Binance Exchange is the largest cryptocurrency exchange in the world as of January 2018, facilitating more than 1.4 million transactions per second.

 Users of Binance Coin receive a discount in transaction fees on the Binance Exchange as an incentive.
 BNB can also be exchanged or traded for other cryptocurrencies, such as Bitcoin, Ethereum, Litecoin, etc.